 - For example, Apple doesn’t manufacture most of its products in the U.S. but in China.
-The company outsources its production to Foxconn, a Chinese corporation that allows Apple to decrease manufacturing costs, especially those regarding labor.
-Also, in manufacturing its smartphones, tablets, and laptops, Apple utilizes a large amount of glass for displays that are much cheaper in China than in the US.
+The company outsources its production to Foxconn, a Chinese corporation allowing Apple to decrease manufacturing and labor costs.
+In manufacturing its smartphones, tablets, and laptops, Apple utilizes a large amount of glass for displays cheaper in China.

-How Outsourcing Affects the US Economy
+How Does Outsourcing Affect the US Economy?

 4 Ways Outsourcing Damages Industry

 As outsourcing to less developed countries proves to be cost-effective, more and more US companies tend to outsource their services.
 Each year, the number of outsourced jobs reaches 500,000.
 Although the capital is held by national and multinational organizations nowadays, it can damage the US industry in the long run.
 The shortage of job openings and the talent shortage in the US can give other nations a tech leg up on America and suppress the US economy.
 It is the fourth major threat of outsourcing to the US industry.

 The Unintended Consequences of Outsourcing